-- that cannot be met through existing housing allocations in the Local Plan or relevant Neighbourhood Plan.
-Policy SCLP5.11 also requires it to be demonstrated that the need cannot be met through development within the Settlement Boundary. - 25.7 Chapter 8 provides guidance on undertaking local housing needs assessments, and this should inform the identification of need for exception sites.
+- 6.6 The policies in both Local Plans require that there is an identified local need that cannot be met through existing housing allocations in the Local Plan or relevant Neighbourhood Plan.
+Policy SCLP5.11 also requires it to be demonstrated that the need cannot be met through development within the Settlement Boundary. - 6.7 Chapter 8 provides guidance on undertaking local housing needs assessments, and this should inform the identification of need for exception sites.
 It is expected that the proposed development will be informed through a bottom-up approach of identifying a local need and seeking ways in which this need can be met.
 Speculative development, not supported by evidence of local need, will not be supported on exception sites.
 Local need is usually taken to be need identified within a parish boundary.
 There may also be occasions where an assessment of need is undertaken across more than one parish in such circumstances it should be demonstrated how the location of the proposed development is appropriate for meeting the needs of a wider area.
-For example, an exception site at a large village could address needs from surrounding smaller villages. - The policies require applicants to consider whether the need could be met on allocated sites (or in the Settlement Boundary in the case of SCLP5.11).
+For example, an exception site at a large village could address needs from surrounding smaller villages. - 6.8 The policies require applicants to consider whether the need could be met on allocated sites (or in the Settlement Boundary in the case of SCLP5.11).
 A link should be made with the findings of the housing needs assessment to determine whether these other options could meet the need identified.
 For example, if an allocated site is not anticipated to come forward for a number of years it may not help in meeting any immediate needs identified.
 Opportunities in the Settlement Boundary should also be considered as part of the process of identifying a potentially suitable site for affordable housing, however it must be acknowledged that there may be few genuine opportunities for affordable housing led development as such sites may in principle come forward for market housing.